View the Department Organization chart:

 Within the Department are multiple training programs: the Family Medicine Residency Program and Behavioral Medicine internship training program, the Preventive Medicine Residency Program, the Southeast AIDS/Training and Education Center, and the Physician Assistant Master of Medical Science Degree Program with a dual degree option (PA/MPH).
 There are several postgraduate Physician Assistant Residency Programs affiliated with the Emory Physician Assistant Program located at Emory Healthcare and the Atlanta Veteran's Administration Center.
 Several Family Medicine faculty serve as society leaders and mentors for the Emory School of Medicine undergraduate medical education programs.
 The Family Medicine Interest Group faculty advisor and the ambulatory clinical rotations are co-directed by Family Medicine faculty leaders.

-The Family Medicine Division houses the Family Medicine Residency Program, provides support for medical student clerkships, a faculty/student mentoring program, and practical experiences in outpatient and community service- learning settings, as well as guides the School of Medicine Family Medicine Interest Group.
+The Family Medicine Division houses the Family Medicine Residency Program, provides support for medical student clerkships, a faculty/student mentoring program, and practical experiences in outpatient and community service-learning settings, as well as guides the School of Medicine Family Medicine Interest Group.
 Family Medicine Physician faculty serve as medical student phase one curriculum society leaders.
 The Emory Family Medicine Center in Dunwoody is the primary practice site for faculty and residents, while the Emory University Hospital Midtown is the practice site for inpatient services.
 Some of the Family Physician employed by the CDC provide patient care once a week at the Emory Family Medicine Clinic.
 The Behavioral Medicine Program is located in the Family Medicine Center.
-Our Behavioral Medicine specialists provide patient counseling services at both the Emory Family Medicine Clinic and the Patient Centered Primary Care Clinic for employees on the University campus.
-They serve as Family Medicine Residency Program educators and also support Physician Assistant student education in behavioral health.
+Our Behavioral Medicine specialists provide patient counseling services at the Emory Family Medicine Clinic.
+They serve as Family Medicine Residency Program educators as well as provide mental health services to patients.

 The Preventive Medicine Division houses the Preventive Medicine Residency Program, and conducts the majority of public health and primary care research in the Department.
 Faculty from the Preventive Medicine division provide patient care and supervise Family Medicine residents at the Emory Family Medicine Clinic Dunwoody.